 In 2014 she received the Lucius Barker Award for the Best Paper on Race and Politics presented at the 2013 Annual Meeting of the Midwest Political Science Association for her paper titled, “The Meaning and Implications of Racial Resentment Across the Racial Divide,” which was co-authored with Cindy Kam.
 Her research has been published in The Journal of Politics, Research & Politics, Political Research Quarterly, and Politics, Groups, and Identities.

 In the Spring of 2018, Camille received Villanova’s Junior Faculty Award for Excellence in Teaching.
-In the Spring of 2019 she was a finalist for the Christian R. and Mary F. Lindback Award for Outstanding Teaching.
+In the Spring of 2019 and 2020 she was a finalist for the Christian R. and Mary F. Lindback Award for Outstanding Teaching.

 She currently serves on two Executive Councils for the American Political Science Association: (1) the organized section of Elections, Public Opinion, and Voting Behavior; and (2) as Treaurer for the organized section of Race, Ethnicity, and Politics.
 In the Fall of 2019, Camille began a three year appointment as the Assistant Director for the Center for Peace and Justice Education at Villanova University.
 In January of 2020, she was appointed to the 2020 Pre-Election Task Force for the American Association of Public Opinion Research.
 In this position, Camille is one of several academics working alongside survey administrators at Gallup, Pew, NBC News, CBS News, ABC News, CNN, Huffington Post, and many other reputable polling organizations, to analyze local, state, and national elections data.